ComputeCanada/magic_castle/docs/README.md

 }
 ```

-The instance `server1` has three volumes attached to it, while the volumes tagged `mds` are
+The instance `server1` will have three volumes attached to it.
+The volumes tagged `mds` are
 not created since no instances have the corresponding tag.

 To define an infrastructure with no volumes, set the `volumes` variable to an empty map: